-We started by visiting the most famous pandal of the city in Khairatabad.
+We started by visiting the most famous Pandal in the city of Khairatabad.
 A huge Ganpati stood tall surrounded by a thick yellow border promoting Idea cellular.
-I almost felt as if he is the brand ambassador of the company.
-The laddu he was holding in his hand weighs around 4000 kgs.
-There was a crane stationed there to put the Laddu in his hand and may be hold it there.
+I almost felt as if he is the brand ambassador for the company.
+The laddu he was holding in his hand weighed around 4000 kgs.
+There was a crane stationed there to put the Laddu in his hand and maybe, hold it there.
 Since it was raining and it was still afternoon, we could get on top of the building opposite the idol.
-And admire the upper half of the statue that had four faces of Ganesha, one on top of the other and two on the side with a Naga hood behind it.
-This was strange iconography for me, but there was a far bigger variety waiting ahead.
+And admire the upper half of the statue that had four faces of the lord, one on top of the other and two on the side with a Naga hood behind it.
+This was a strange iconography for me, but there was a far bigger variety waiting ahead.

 We drove through the Begum Bazar, and this was supposed to be the area we wanted to walk around, but there was no way to stop and park.
-So we slowly drove through the colorful bazaars selling Ganesh idols and all the other accessories to decorate the deity.
-We managed parking around Purana Pul.
-From here we walked down a lane towards Dhoolpet and it was an experience.
+So we slowly drove through the colorful bazaars selling the idols and all the other accessories to decorate the deity.
+We managed to park around Purana Pul.
+From there we walked down a lane toward Dhoolpet and it was an experience.

-Usual shops have been converted into shops selling Ganesha.
+Usual shops have been converted into shops selling the statue for the festival.
 Artists were still giving finishing touches to their idols.
-The size of idols varied right from palm top to a size that needs a crane to lift it.
+The size of idols varied right from palm top to a size that needs a crane to lift them.
 There were many tempos and mini trucks transporting the deity amidst song and dance.
 Dholak sellers were selling their dholaks but would also play it for small fees for a procession.
-I asked them where do they get their dholaks from.
+I asked them where they get their dholaks from.
 First, they said Delhi, and when I asked where in Delhi, they said Amroha.
 When I told them I had got my Dholak from Amroha, they were amused.
 When I asked the price, there were two numbers quoted.
-One if I wanted to buy and one if I wanted to write about it.
+One if I wanted to buy it and one if I wanted to write about it.
 And it had both of us smiling.

 Kalash shaped Laddu

-In the Khowa Gali we spotted these Laddus that were in the shape of a Kalash or a pot – bright yellow colored Laddus covered with silver foil, decorated with green colored leaves and then painted in red with auspicious signs lie Swastika and Om.
+In the Khowa Gali, we spotted these Laddus that were in the shape of a Kalash or a pot – bright yellow colored Laddus covered with silver foil, decorated with green colored leaves, and then painted in red with auspicious signs like Swastika and Om.
 Babu Singh proudly posed with his laddu and let us peep into his work area where these Laddus were being crafted.
-Rarely do we go behind the shops to see how the Mithai is being made?
-So it was a learning to see the Bundi being made in the far corner.
-Then pedas being given shape in the palm of the hands.
+Rarely do we go behind, the shops to see how the Mithai is being made.
+So it was learning to see the Bundi being made in the far corner.
+Then Pedas is given shape in the palm of the hands.
 Followed by the food artist who spent an hour decorating each of the big laddus.

 He answered our questions with a smile.
-And shyly asked which newspaper will his picture come in when I said – Internet – he was confused.
-Is it bigger or smaller than the newspaper is what he could not place?
+And shyly asked which newspaper will his picture come in when I said – the Internet – he was confused.
+Is it bigger or smaller than the newspaper that he could not place?

-What was intended to be a Ganesha Pandal walk turned out to be a discovery of his favorite Laddu and we are not complaining!
+What was intended to be a festival pandal walk turned out to be a discovery of his favorite Laddu and we are not complaining!